We may earn money or products from the companies mentioned in this post.

 Mexico is such an easy getaway for those of us living in the Americas, and even from Europe.
 Flights are cheap.
 Most major airports offer direct flights to popular large cities like Cancun and Mexico City, from which travelers can begin their explorations.
 But Mexico is a large country.
 The country is approximately three times the size of the state of Texas, with a population approximately five times greater than Texas.
-While many of us are more familiar with places like Cancun or have perhaps stopped in the country while on a cruise, there is so much culture, history, and diversity to Mexico!
+While many of us are more familiar with places like Cancun or have perhaps stopped in the country while on a cruise, there is so much culture, history, and diversity in Mexico!
 So how do you even begin to choose the best places to visit in Mexico?

 Are you looking for somewhere along the west coast of the country to enjoy the Pacific Ocean?
-Or perhaps you’d like to take an inexpensive flight to Cancun but then want to find nearby, less-touristy destinations?
-Or you really want to immerse yourself in the rich culture and heritage of the Mexican people by visiting one of the towns and cities off-the-beaten-path?
+Or perhaps you’d like to take an inexpensive flight to Cancun but then want to find nearby less-touristy destinations?
+Or do you really want to immerse yourself in the rich culture and heritage of the Mexican people by visiting one of the towns and cities off-the-beaten-path?
 Whatever your travel preference, you’re sure to find a favorite amongst this list of best places to visit in Mexico, scroll down for all our recommendations!

 BEST PLACES TO VISIT ALONG MEXICO’S WEST COAST